North Downs Way

 We’re excited to announce the launch of our new EXPERIENCE project working with the Kent Downs AONB and project partners across the UK and France to feature our favourite routes, create new itineraries and develop experiences with nearby businesses.

 Love the Trail?
-We’ve recruited new North Downs Way Ambassadors who will be organising walks, runs and rides in the coming months, keep an eye on our events page for details or follow us on Instagram, Twitter or Facebook to find out more.
+Share your pictures and stories with us on Instagram, Twitter or Facebook!
+We’ve recruited new North Downs Way Ambassadors who will be organising walks, runs and rides in the coming months, keep an eye on our events page and social media channels for details

-New Arts Trail launching in 2022 with 2 artworks already in place in Surrey and 2 new ones in place in Kent too we’re adding 5 further pieces in 2021 and 2022 which will reflect the incredible views, nature and history of the 153 mile route.
+New Arts Trail launching in 2022 with 2 artworks already in place in Surrey and 2 new ones in Kent too, we’re adding amazing art works all along the National Trail which will reflect the incredible views, nature and history of the 153 mile route.
 Click here to learn more about the North Downs Way Art Trail.

 Visit our news page to find out more and for all the latest news on the North Downs Way National Trail.

 Turn a walking weekend into a modern-day pilgrimage and visit some of England’s grandest castles, stately homes, churches, abbeys and its foremost cathedral at Canterbury...